What is the ketogenic diet?

 Since this special diet encourages the body to burn its own fat to meet its needs, it is an excellent way to lose weight.
 Numerous studies on the subject have shown very good short-term results.
 There are many reasons why athletes want to lose weight: to improve their power-to-weight ratio, to compete in a more favorable weight class or, in the case of an activity such as weight training, to burn as much body fat as possible for aesthetic reasons while maintaining muscle mass.
 In this sense, the ketogenic diet has the major advantage of allowing rapid weight loss without the known harmful effects of other methods of rapid weight loss.
 But ketogenic diets are not just for weight loss.
 Many athletes participating in endurance disciplines also turn to these very low-carbohydrate, high-fat diets to improve their performance.
 By forcing muscles to use fat rather than sugar, athletes gain a much greater energy reserve, allowing them to avoid the "wall" that awaits them when glycogen stores are depleted.

 The ketogenic diet appears to have many advantages over many other types of energy-restricted diets.
 Even for a few days, the latter can create situations of deficiency or imbalance in essential nutrients (vitamins, minerals, essential fatty acids and amino acids) that help control oxidative stress and inflammatory processes.
 A well-conducted ketogenic diet with sufficient amounts of protein (at least 1.3 to 1.5 g/kg body weight) is not an "extreme" diet, despite low carbohydrate levels (<20 g carbohydrates per day).
 It therefore does not cause metabolic imbalances that could have irreversible effects.
+Athletes and weight loss enthusiasts who use keto supplements like keto boost to boost ketones experience faster results.

 The ketogenic diet is an excellent way to lose weight quickly.
 But its implementation requires some understanding of how the human body works.